-Quantization is the process of snapping your MIDI notes to the rhythmic grid.
+Quantization is the process of snapping your notes to the rhythmic grid.

-That’s why adding some variety to your timing can go a long way in making MIDI feel more real.
-Instead of quantizing and calling it good, go into your MIDI and move some notes around to be imperfect.
+Making sure some notes are a little off time can go a long way in making software instruments feel realistic.
+Instead of quantizing and calling it good, move some notes off the grid.

-Practiced drummers tend to either anticipate the beat or stay just behind it.
-Think about which one your imaginary MIDI drummer tends towards.
-The image above emulates a drummer that lays just behind the beat.
+Pro drummers tend to either anticipate the beat or stay just behind it.
+Think about which one your imaginary drummer tends towards.

-By default, Logic’s quantization strength is set at its highest value, 100.
-Since the quantization is so strong, it brings notes perfectly into time.
+By default, Logic’s quantization strength is set all the way to 100.
+Since the quantization is so strong, all the notes are perfectly on beat.

-I usually set quantization strength around 75.
-At 75, the quantization is still strong enough to tighten up the beat, but not so robotic that it sounds fake.
+I usually set the quantization strength around 75.
+At 75, the quantization is still strong enough to tighten up the track, but not so robotic that it sounds fake.

 Quantization strength is mostly helpful for those using a MIDI instrument.
-If you’re writing the MIDI in yourself, you’ll likely get more use out of humanization.
+If you’re writing the beats in yourself, you’ll probably want to use humanization.

 Humanizing is the exact opposite of quantizing.
-Instead of putting your notes ON the grid, it moves them OFF the grid.
-Humanizing adds light randomization to the velocity and position of the MIDI.
-This randomization makes the MIDI sound less robotic without taking as much time.
+Instead of putting your notes ON the grid, it moves them OFF.

 Be careful with humanizing velocity, though.
-Establishing which beats are accented and which ones aren’t is crucial to your song’s rhythm.
+Deciding which beats are accented and which ones aren’t is really important for your song’s rhythm.